 In cPouta, Windows installations are possible in principle, but Windows licenses need to be arranged by the user herself.
-The most common case for GIS Windows software is ArcGIS, the easiest way to use some ArcGIS functionality is to install ArcGIS Server for Linux in a cPouta environment and run ArcPy scripts, see instructions for that.
+The most common case for GIS Windows software is ArcGIS, the easiest way to use some ArcGIS functionality is to install ArcGIS Server for Linux in a cPouta environment and run ArcPy scripts.

 Performance hints for geocomputing